- Table of ContentsPrint

 Individuals should be taught proper techniques to dispose of unused pills, such as mixing them with undesirable items like cleaning products, kitty litter, or coffee grinds 11 or bringing them to sites authorized by the Drug Enforcement Administration (DEA), such as pharmacies, law enforcement locations, or take-back programs 11.

-A few signs that your teenager may be misusing Librium or struggling with some other substance abuse include:
+A few signs that your teenager may be misusing Librium or struggling with some other inappropriate drug use or consumption include:

 - Changes in attitude, mood, or behavior.

 - Poor academic performance.